pulumi/pulumi-hugo/themes/default/content/docs/concepts/assets-archives.md

 ---
-title_tag: "Intro to Pulumi: Assets and Archives"
+title_tag: "Pulumi concepts: Assets and archives"
-title: "Assets & archives"
 meta_desc: "The Pulumi SDK provides two classes for working with files: Asset and Archive.
 Learn about the different object types for each class and how to use them."
+title: Assets & archives
+h1: Assets & archives
 menu:
   concepts:
     weight: 9